Minivera/Carleton-Web-Dev/src/slides/introduction.md

 ]
 .right-column[
   Frontend development is the sub-field of web development that covers any work seen or used by a user, think a website.
-But it can also include working on CLI tools, working on user facing APIs, or even working on Desktop
+It can also include working on CLI tools, user facing APIs, or even Desktop applications.
-    applications.

   **You do not need to know or work in JavaScript to be a frontend developer.**

   I once interviewed with a company that builds their frontend in OCaml (Darklang, if you are interested).

-  Frontend development is often - and rightfully so - called a mess.
+  Frontend development is often called a mess.
 If you like tearing your hair off, but feel rewarded when users mention how slick your UI is, frontend is for you.
 ]

+???
+Mention that frontend development can be rigthfully called a mess.
 ---

 layout: false